bacula-web/bacula-web/website/docs/gethelp/faq.md

 ### Which version of PHP is supported ?

-As of Bacula-Web version 9.0.0, the required PHP version is 8.0 or later
+As of Bacula-Web version 9.0.0, the minimal required PHP version is 7.4 or later

 ::::warning
 PHP versions prior to 8.0 are EOL, theses versions no longer have security support and are exposed to non patched security vulnerabilities.